 The city’s major attractions all have annual events, including The Durham Museum’s “Christmas at Union Station,” Lauritzen Garden’s Holiday Poinsettia Show, the zoo’s Holiday Happenings, and Omaha Children’s Museum’s “Santa’s Magic.”

 If you’re looking for Christmas tree displays, the largest tree in the area is indoors at The Durham Museum.

 Omaha is home to a thriving performing arts scene, and there are quite a few traditional holiday shows performed each year.

 Three family favorites include Omaha Community Playhouse’s “A Christmas Carol,” American Midwest Ballet’s “The Nutcracker,” and Omaha Symphony’s “Christmas Celebration.”

-For holiday shopping in Omaha, there are a couple weekends to note for finding a one-of-a-kind gift.
+For holiday shopping in Omaha, there are a couple of weekends to note for finding a one-of-a-kind gift.
 Two of my favorites are usually the first weekend in December.

-Hot Shops has an open house with live demonstrations (check out the glass blowing!) and the Holiday Market featuring local and regional artists and food vendors is held in tents at Aksarben Village.
+Hot Shops has an open house with live demonstrations (check out the glass blowing!) and the Holiday Market, featuring local and regional artists and food vendors, is held in tents at Aksarben Village.

 Orlando is a completely magical place to celebrate the Christmas season!
 Out of all the Floridian cities, Orlando and the immediate surrounding area rock Christmas!